hydro-informatics/hydro-informatics.github.io/pages/python-basics/gui.md

 {% include unix.html content="If you encounter troubles with `tkinter` on *Linux*, make sure that `tkinter` for *Python* is installed, either with <br>`sudo apt-get install python3-tk`  or <br>`sudo apt-get install python3.X-tk` (replace `X` with your *Python* version) or<br> `sudo apt install tk8.6-dev` to install the library only (this should be sufficient). <br>If the above comments do not work, make sure that the `tkinter` repository is available to your system: `sudo add-apt-repository ppa:deadsnakes/ppa` (the repository address may change and depends on your *Linux* and *Python* versions)." %}

 `tkinter` works on many popular platforms (*Linux*, *macOS*, *Windows*) and is not only available to *Python*, but also to [*Ruby*](https://www.ruby-lang.org), [*Perl*](https://www.perl.org/), [*Tcl*](https://www.tcl-lang.org/) (the origin of of `tkinter`), and many more languages.
 Because of its support for languages like *Ruby* or *Perl*, `tkinter` can be used for local GUIs as well as for web applications.

+{% include note.html content="All GUI codes on this pages can be downloaded from the [course respository](https://github.com/hydro-informatics/material-py-codes/raw/master/gui/) (please note that this scripts are only temporary available when the course takes place)." %}

 ## The first GUI
 The very first step is to import `tkinter`, usually using the alias `as tk`.
 With `tk.Tk()`, a so-called parent window (e.g., `top`) can be created, in which all further elements will be accommodated.
 All futher elements are created as `tk` objects as child of the parent window and placed (arranged) in the parent window using the `pack()` or `.grid()` method.
 Here, we will use `pack` most of the time and `grid` will be useful to place elements at an exact position on the window (e.g., `tk.ELEMENT.grid(row=INT, column=INT)`).
 To display the GUI, the parent window `top` must be launched with `top.mainloop()` after arranging all elements.
 The following code block shows how to create a parent window with a label element (`tk.Label`).